 ME 695 Graduate Seminar in Music Education [3 credits] An exploration of contemporary topics and challenges in music education with an emphasis on engaging issues from a biblical worldview.
 Action research projects, group discussion, and presentations provide opportunities to link research to students' current teaching situations and professional development needs.
+This is the capstone course and should be the last course taken.
+It includes the comprehensive exam.
 Online.